ilonaandriyashyn/queue-management-system-desktop/README.md

 ```

 ## Build
+Beware that SERVER URL is localhost:3000.
+You can change it in **./helpers/consts.ts**.

 Run the following command to build the application for Linux and create
 distributable file.
 Fakeroot and dpkg packages need to be installed.